WorldWideTelescope/worldwide-telescope-docs-hub/content/_index.md

 </section>

-# Exploring Your Data in WWT
+# Getting Your Data into WWT

 <section class="flex-cards">